TheDeckOfManyStrings/anewfoe/README.md

 ANewFoe is a Foundry VTT module designed to enhance the mystery and discovery of monsters in your game.
 It hides unknown monsters from players until they are identified, providing a more immersive experience.
 The module allows GMs to manage monster knowledge, reveal stats, and handle bulk uploads of monster knowledge.

+## Features

+- **Hide Unknown Monsters**: Automatically hides monsters that players have not yet identified.
+- **Reveal Monster Stats**: Allows players to reveal specific stats of monsters after identification.
+- **Bulk Upload Monster Knowledge**: GMs can upload a list of monsters that players have learned about.
+- **GM Approval for Stat Rolls**: GMs can approve or reject player rolls to discover monster stats.
+- **Customizable DC Modifiers**: Adjust the difficulty of revealing monster stats.

 ## Usage

 1. **Initialize the Module**: Ensure the module is enabled in Foundry VTT.